thenativeweb/wolkenkit/README.md

 ## FAQ

-- Running the story tests getting an error called *Error loading extension section V3_ca*
+### Why do I get an *Error loading extension section V3_ca* message when running the story tests?

-If you get the error *Error loading extension section V3_ca* by running the story tests, you have to edit your local openssl configuration.
-You can find the configuration here `/private/etc/ssl/openssl.cnf`.
+If you get the error *Error loading extension section V3_ca* when running the story tests, you have to edit your local OpenSSL configuration.
+You can find the configuration at `/private/etc/ssl/openssl.cnf`.
 In this file you have to add the following lines:

 ```
 [ v3_ca ]